 We will present the proportion of 'study completers' in each arm with numerators and denominators, this will be calculated by: N study completers in arm/ N randomised to arm at baseline.
-We will use a logistic regression model to produce the odds ratio and 95% confidence interval for the effect of intervention on completion at 3- and 6- months follow-up.
+We will use logistic regression models to produce the odds ratio and 95% confidence intervals for the effect of intervention on study completion at 3- and 6- months follow-up.
 Random allocation will be the independent variable (coded as intervention=1, control=0).
 Study completion will be the dependant variable (coded as study competition=1, and study non-competition=0).
-We will adjust the model for any baseline differences between arms and for site.
+We will present the unadjusted model, and an adjusted model adding site as a random effect.
+We will conduct sensitivity analyses if required and adjust for any observed baseline differences in prognostic factors.
 Those with missing data about study completion will be assumed to be a 'non-completer' (coded as 0).